Guatemala prosecutors threaten to annul victory of President-elect Arevalo

 Prosecutors with the Public Ministry have been accused of undemocratic actions in the past.
 The United States, for instance, has previously alleged that Curruchiche and Pineda “obstructed investigations into acts of corruption” to further their political aims.

-In a press conference on Friday, the prosecutors reiterated their request that Arevalo be stripped of his political immunity, a step that could open him up to prosecution.
+In Friday’s briefing, the prosecutors reiterated their request that Arevalo be stripped of his political immunity, a step that could open him up to prosecution.
 They accused him of improperly gathering signatures for his presidential campaign, as well as mishandling political funds.

 But they went a step further, raising the prospect of the presidential election being overturned as the result of their findings.